Garlicium/GRLM/INSTALL.md

-Building Vertcoin
+Building Garlicium
 ================

-See doc/build-*.md for instructions on building the various elements of the Vertcoin Core reference implementation of Vertcoin.
+See doc/build-*.md for instructions on building the various elements of the Garlicium Core reference implementation of Garlicium.